 One of our favorite things was how nice and genuine the Nicaraguans were, not only at the hotel but everywhere.

-How to I get to Nicaragua from the US or Europe?
+How do I get to Nicaragua from the US or Europe?

-Can I connect a Costa Rican and Nicaraguan Vacation?
+Can I connect a Costa Rica and Nicaragua vacation?

 Can you provide ground transport from the airport or another hotel I am staying at?